pinojs/sonic-boom/README.md

 2. a file descriptor, something that is returned by `fs.open` or `fs.openSync`.

+It will emit the `'ready'` event when a file descriptor is available.

 ### SonicBoom#write(string)

 Writes the string to the file.